 Fifty Words for Snow

-A Waterstone’s Book of the Month
+Waterstones Non-Fiction Book of the Month November 2020

 ‘A sparkling prism to reveal what snow means to different cultures… [an] exploration of the language that describes myriad snowscapes, from mountain peaks and ancient glaciers to boreal cities and Baltic landscapes.’ —National Geographic